In this Guide

 Which is the Best Wine Refrigerator for You?

-If you’re on a tighter budget, or are stretched for space in the kitchen, your best bet is the Magic Chef.
+If you’re on a tighter budget, or are stretched for space in the kitchen, your best bet is the 6-bottle Westinghouse.
 It gives you enough space for a reasonable selection of your favorite wines, without taking up much room at all.
 It’s a perfect choice for countertops or offices.

 We’re also very impressed by the durability and reliability factor with this model.
 The thermoelectric cooling system and metal shelves hold up very well over time–much better than other compact models.
-On the downside, it doesn’t provide UV protection for your wines, and some viticulturists might find the small capacity too limiting.
+On the downside, some viticulturists might find the small capacity too limiting.

 Finally, we strongly recommend the 18-bottle Wine Enthusiast model to the most passionate wine drinkers.
 While it’s only appropriate for people who have a fair amount of space to devote to their wines, the tall, narrow design helps it fit into even smaller homes.
 We particularly love the divided storage area, which allows you to store your reds and whites independently.
 It has a very wide temperature range, and we’re really impressed by how quickly this one adjusts to the set temperature.
 We also like that this model uses metal racks, as opposed to the thin wood pieces you’ll find in most other large models.
 It’s easy to customize, and can store just about anything you can drink.